FAQs

 Planning a funeral

-There are many decisions involved when organising a funeral – but it’s important to know that once the death has been certified by a doctor, there is no rush to do anything immediately after someone dies.
+There are many decisions that go into organising a funeral - but it’s important to know that once the death has been certified by a doctor, there is no rush to do anything immediately after someone dies.

 The first decision to make when organising a funeral is whether the funeral will be a burial or cremation.
 You will also need to think about whether you would like an attended funeral or an unattended funeral (often known as a direct cremation).
 You can see more about the differences between these options here.